odoo/documentation/point_of_sale/overview/setup.rst

 -------------

 - A Debian-based Linux distribution (Debian, Ubuntu, Mint, etc.)
-- A running Odoo instance you connect to to load the Point of Sale
+- A running Odoo instance you connect to load the Point of Sale
 - You must uninstall any ESC/POS printer driver as it will conflict with Odoo's built-in driver